Conrad Johann Matthiessen

 Conrad Johann Matthiessen (25 July 1751 – 23 January 1822) was a leading Hamburg merchant and banker during the French Revolutionary Wars.
-An enthusiastic backer of the revolution during its early phases, in 1796 he even married a French woman, though the two of them were divorced five years later.
+An enthusiastic backer of the revolution during its early phases, in 1796 he married a French woman, though they were divorced five years later.

 Biography

 Matthiessen's father was Hieronymus Matthiessen, another prosperous Hamburg merchant.
 His mother, born Susanne Texier, came from a Huguenot family, and was an elder sister to the German-Dutch diplomat, Peter Texier.

 He became a partner in the trading house of "Matthiesen & Sillem".
 He is better known, however, on account of his networking and travelling.
 He numbered Georg Heinrich Sieveking and Caspar Voght among his closest friends.
 Among the women in the group his closer friends included Elise Reimarus, Magdalena Pauli and the writer-poet Elisa von der Recke who describes him in her diary as a "pure, noble and beautiful soul ... better suited for Heaven than for Earth".
 He was a member and regular presence at the "Monday Society", founded in 1784 by Friedrich Gottlieb Klopstock and Johann Georg Büsch.
 In 1787, on account of his frequent travels, he transferred his share in the day-to-day management of "Matthiesen & Sillem" to his cousin and business partner, Hieronymus Sillem.

 Matthiessen was one of many educated men and women across who reacted with enthusiasm to the outbreak of the French Revolution in Paris in 1789.
 In July 1790 he was one of approximately eighty leading Hamburg intellectuals who took part in the "Revolution Festival" arranged by Sieveking and held in a pub garden at Harvestehude to celebrate the first anniversary of the Storming of the Bastille.
 During the winter of 1790/91 he stayed in Paris, becoming a member of "Club 87" and established a connection with de La Rochefoucauld.
 By July 1791 he was back in Hamburg where he was elected to membership of the "Kollegium der Armenanstalt", overseeing Caspar Voght's Allgemeine Armenanstalt (welfare and support institution for the poor).
 Later his trips to Paris became increasingly frequent, and he made it a personal priority to provide support for Parisians in need.
 During his final years he was providing support for eighty families, visiting them all for as long as his strength permitted it.